Women’s, Gender, and Sexuality Studies

 PH-254 Feminist Theory

-LASC Categories: HBS, USW, DAC
+LASC Categories: HBS, USW, DAC, DIV

 Feminist Theory: Examines the development of feminist ideas and movements from the 18th century to the present, in the US and, particularly in recent decades, globally.
 A close analysis of Second Wave, Postmodern, and Black Feminist ideas are studied as a basis for writings and social action that attends to issues of race, class, gender, and sexuality, using intersectional methodologies and critiques to address issues of reproduction and health, labor and economic power, violence, and state power.